meltwater/meltwater-killercoda/prometheus/prometheus-lab-201/intro.md

 * **Step 6**: Configuration Load & Verification
 * **Step 7**: Graphing & Using Blackbox Metrics

+### Prerequisites

+* Basic knowledge of how prometheus functions (can be found in 101 course)
+* Basic understanding of exporters and their use in prometheus

+### Extra Credit

-Food for thought right from the start is that you are also able to form the following check types:
+> Something to think about right from the start is that while we will cover HTTP/HTTPS, you are also able to form the following check types:
+>

-* TCP
+> * TCP
-* DNS
+> * DNS
-* ICMP
+> * ICMP